pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32F412G-Discovery/Applications/FreeRTOS/FreeRTOS_LowPower/readme.txt

 @par Application Description

-This application shows how to enter and exit low power mode with CMSIS RTOS API.
+How to enter and exit low-power mode with CMSIS RTOS API.

 This example creates two threads.